-One of the pleasures of this brussels sprouts and bacon dish is to break through the slow cooked egg yolk, releasing its richness on the pan roasted brussels sprouts.
-The second holy trinity of bacon, onion and garlic add a savory layer which will make your mouth water.
+Enjoy the pleasures of this brussels sprouts and bacon dish by slowly breaking through the egg yolk, releasing its richness onto the pan roasted brussels sprouts.
+It’s just awesome.

 This brussels sprouts and bacon hash recipe is: Gluten Free, Paleo, Primal, Low Carb and Wheat Belly friendly.